+The 12 Elements (2.1)

-2.1.1 Element 1: Preserve Vegetation / Mark Clearing Limits
+Element 1: Preserve Vegetation / Mark Clearing Limits (2.1.1)

-To protect adjacent properties, the limits of construction will be clearly marked before landdisturbing activities begin.
-Make sure to clearly mark any critical areas.
-Where feasible, natural vegetation and native topsoil will be retained in an undisturbed state.
+To protect adjacent properties and to reduce the area of soil exposed to construction, the limits of each excavation area will be clearly marked before land-disturbing activities begin.
+The locations of the proposed excavations are located within existing asphalt and concrete surfaces and will not impact existing vegetation on the property.
+In general, natural vegetation and native topsoil shall be retained in an undisturbed state to the maximum extent possible.